 In the event the advance is reported as income and then later cleared, UTSA is not required to return any withholding that may have been deducted from the employee's paycheck.

 A traveler with an outstanding travel advance must settle the outstanding travel advance before a new advance will be authorized, so the traveler should ensure an Expense Report for the previous trip is completed as soon as possible.
+Travelers should also ensure to link or associate the Cash Advance to the Expense Report in order to close out the Cash Advance in PeopleSoft.

 Departments may authorize CLIBA card holders to receive a TAC card to pay for meals and incidental expenses.GSA Per Diem Rates are entitled to retain the entire per diem, including any unused funds, regardless of how the travel advance was issued.